Additional Assistance

 Multi-Sensory Rooms

 To make travel more accessible and enjoyable for individuals with sensory sensitivities and their families, we have created a supportive and safe environment within our multi-sensory rooms.
 Located at Hartsfield-Jackson Atlanta International Airport (ATL) on the F Concourse and at New York-LaGuardia International Airport (LGA) in Terminal C, these rooms include calming colors, sounds and activities including a small mock-up of an aircraft with seats for those who would like to familiarize themselves with air travel in a controlled environment in LGA.
-To receive access to either room, please look for one of our Red Coats – our elite airport customer service experts, identifiable by their bright red coats.
+To receive access to either room, please look for one of our Red Coats – our elite airport customer service experts, identifiable by their bright red uniforms.

 Flight and Gate Information